-BNL used the following contract analytical laboratories for analysis of environmental samples in 2017:
+BNL used the following five contract analytical laboratories for analysis of environmental samples in 2018:

-- American Radiation Services (ARS) in Port Allen, Louisiana, for radiological analytes; - Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes; - General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes; - PACE Lab in Melville, New York, for nonradiological analytes; and - Test America (TA), based in St. Louis, Missouri, for radiological and nonradiological analytes.
+- 1. American Radiation Services (ARS) in Port Allen, Louisiana, for radiological analytes; - 2.
+Chemtex Lab in Port Arthur, Texas, for select nonradiological analytes; - 3.
+General Engineering Lab (GEL) in Charleston, South Carolina, for radiological and nonradiological analytes; - 4.
+PACE Lab in Melville, New York, for nonradiological analytes; and - 5.
+Test America (TA), based in St. Louis, Missouri, for radiological and nonradiological analytes.

-The process of selecting contract analytical laboratories involves the following factors: 1) their record on performance evaluation tests, 2) their contract with the DOE Integrated Contract
+The process of selecting contract analytical laboratories involves the following factors:

-Procurement Team, 3) pre-selection bidding, and 4) their adherence to their own QA/QC programs, which must be documented and provided to BNL.
+- 1. Their record on performance evaluation (PE) tests, - 2.
+Their contract with the DOE Integrated Contract Procurement Team, - 3.
+Pre-selection bidding, and - 4.
+Their adherence to their own QA/QC programs, which must be documented and provided to BNL.

 Routine QC procedures that laboratories must follow, as discussed in Section 9.5, include daily instrument calibrations, efficiency and background checks, and standard tests for precision and accuracy.
-All the laboratories contracted by BNL in 2017 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
+Three of the five laboratories contracted by BNL in 2018 were certified by the New York State Department of Health (NYSDOH) for the relevant analytes, where such certification existed.
+NYSDOH does not currently certify for the specific analytes tested by Chemtex Lab, which has Texas National Environmental Laboratory Accreditation Program (NELAP) accreditation.
+As of this report's writing, ARS is in the process of renewing its NYSDOH accreditation and already has Louisiana NELAP accreditation.
 The laboratories also were subject to PE testing and DOE-sponsored audits (see Section 9.7).